ncandio/ncandio/README.md

    different branches.
 With a traditional version, using Dask and libuv for Python libraries, I have personally used it in enterprise projects.

    These GitHub repositories have been created as an attempt to assemble a portfolio and do not demonstrate my ability to build or lead production projects.
-   Naturally, given their recent creation, they reflect my curiosity for new technologies and available AI tools.
-However, all have been scrupulously reviewed, carefully revised, and supervised.
-Without going into the details of each project and repository, each reflects my curiosity for a specific technological field or the possibility of interconnecting complex systems.
-It should be noted that some, if not many, assisted coding tools available today are also provided by companies in enterprise license form (e.g, Copilot for Enterprise)

 <!--
 **ncandio/ncandio** is a ✨ *special* ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: